blockhitchco/doc/README.md

-# BlockHitch Documentations
+# BlockHitch Documentation
-Documentations for BlockHitch
+Documentations for the BlockHitch project.